vincentboucherecn/FakeData/README.md

 In order to use the code, please proceed as follows:

-1. Download the Fakedata program (see links below)
+1. Download the Fakedata program

 2. Recover the .xml file of the wanted survey on Nesstar (e.g. http://nesstar.library.ubc.ca/webview/)
    + "Statistics Canada metadata for Master Files (RDC)"